Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 to give a much deeper intuition into the math that powers these models.

-I made a series of models, each composing of different optimization algorithms, regularization,and training processes and compared how they did on my particular data.
+I made a series of models, each composing of different optimization algorithms, regularization, and training processes to compare how they would perform on my particular data.

  # Key features implemented
 L-layer architecture: The model is generalised to handle any number of layers with any